josephmontes/VAA/README.md

 # 3. Batters

 #### The story is different for batters
-- Batters will appear against every pitch type which dilludes the necessity to crush this more effective type of 4-Seam Fastball
+- Batters will appear against every pitch type which dilludes the necessity to crush this more 'effective' type of 4-Seam Fastball
   - Whereas pitchers that throw 4-Seam Fastballs are going to need it more since they do not throw every pitch type
-- Also, for positive offensive production, it is more important to hit the 'ineffective' type of 4-Seam Fastballs than the more 'effective' ones since batters will see the ineffective type more often
+- Also, for positive offensive production, it is more important to hit the 'ineffective' type of 4-Seam Fastballs than it is to hit the 'effective' ones since batters will see the ineffective ones more often
      - 36% of 4-Seam Fastballs have a VAA at -4.5° or flatter
      - of those, 56% are in the most 'optimal' location, which is about 18% of overall 4-Seam Fastballs
 - The ability to hit this pitch can unlock a unique level that a batter can get their offensive production to, as long as they are able to do at least league average damage on the 'suboptimal' type of 4-Seamers
   - Also, it is likely to serve the batter well going forward as this trend continues at the rate its rising
 - However, I am more interested in what *type* of hitters are successful vs. this 'good' VAA 4-Seam Fastball moreso than what *specific* batters
 - To achieve this, I will *not* look at who has the highest wOBA vs. this type of 4-Seam Fastball, because then I will just get a list of the best hitters, instead, I will look at who has the biggest difference in wOBA between the way they hit 'good' 4-Seamers vs. all other 4-Seam Fastballs
-  - I will view every batters's wOBA vs. 4-Seam Fastballs in 2 categories: 1. vaa >= -4.5° and location within the -5 to 5.5 inches from the top of the strikezone & 2. any other 4-Seam Fastball
+  - I will view every batters's wOBA vs. 4-Seam Fastballs in 2 categories: 1.
+VAA >= -4.5° and location within the -5 to 5.5 inches from the top of the strikezone & 2. any other 4-Seam Fastball
-- The table below shows the wOBA against this 'good' 4-Seam Fastball vs. every other 4-Seam Fastball
+- The table below shows the wOBA against this 'good' 4-Seam Fastball ('g_fb' = 1) vs. every other 4-Seam Fastball ('g_fb' = 0)

   ![Screenshot 2023-09-11 164418](https://github.com/josephmontes/VAA/assets/125607783/63d1b65a-c3fb-4c6d-964d-54a5640684c8)